NixOS/rfcs/rfcs/0136-stabilize-incrementally.md

 ### Benefit 1: Keep discussions on track.

-Threads on Flakes in the past have been impossible to follow because the sheer magnitude of different topics being discussed.
+Threads on Flakes in the past, such as that for the [original RFC](https://github.com/NixOS/rfcs/pull/49), have been impossible to follow because the sheer magnitude of different topics being discussed.
 Small stabilization steps are meant to yield *focused, bounded* discussions that actually read well.
 This also ensures any issues that do arise are actually brought to attention, and not lost within a deluge of other topics.